dnp3/opendnp3-guide/docs/api/outstations.md

 ### CommandStatus

-You must immediately return a `CommandStatus` enumeration value in response to each callback.
-This callback should never block.
+You must immediately return a `CommandStatus` enumeration value in response to each callback. **This callback should never block**.

 ```c++
 enum class CommandStatus : uint8_t